Pasig: 19th century

-Historically, Pasig produced rice, fruit and sugarcane.
+Historically, Pasig produced rice, fruit and sugarcane as an agricultural town.

 Today

 The western part of the city is where most of Pasig's financial resources are primarily concentrated.
 It includes numerous factories, warehouses, establishments and commercial facilities.
-They are primarily situated in Ortigas Center, Pasig proper and along E. Rodriguez Jr. Avenue (C-5) and Ortigas Avenue.
+They are primarily situated in Ortigas Center, Pasig proper and along E. Rodriguez Jr. Avenue (C-5) and Ortigas Avenue (R-5 Road).
 Real estate and commercial developments along Mercedes Avenue and other areas near the city center are developing.
-The eastern part was mostly dominated with residential areas but numerous commercial establishments are now being developed along Marcos Highway.
+The eastern part was mostly dominated by residential areas but numerous commercial establishments are now being developed along Marcos Highway.
 In the arguably more significant western part of Pasig, east of the city of Mandaluyong and part of the barangay of San Antonio, lies the Ortigas Center.

 Ortigas Center is one of the top business districts in the country.
 Numerous high-rise office buildings, residential condominiums, commercial establishments, schools and malls are situated here.
 The University of Asia and the Pacific is also located here.
 The head office of the Integrated Bar of the Philippines was established in the district.
 The former headquarters of the Philippine Stock Exchange is located along ADB Avenue.
-San Miguel Corporation, owner of one of the largest producer of beer in Asia, also has its headquarters in the district along San Miguel Avenue.
+San Miguel Corporation, owner of one of the largest producers of beer in Asia, also has its headquarters in the district along San Miguel Avenue.
 Situated along Ortigas Avenue is Crowne Plaza, a five-star hotel near Robinsons Galleria.
 Adjacent to Ortigas Center is Capitol Commons, a mixed-use development that was built on the old site of the second Rizal Provincial Capitol.

 Notable developments along E. Rodriguez Jr. Avenue (C-5) include Arcovia City, The Grove by Rockwell, and Ortigas East (formerly Frontera Verde), home of the Tiendesitas market.
 El-Pueblo, a colonial-themed commercial complex in Ortigas Center, provides new concept of cafes, restaurants and bars.
 Metrowalk (formerly Payanig), a commercial hub along Ortigas Avenue and Meralco Avenue, was established in 2005 and comprises shops, depot warehouses, stalls, restaurants and bars.
-Bridgetowne Destination Estates, a 31 ha integrated township development of Robinsons Land, has its iconic Victor Monument and landmark bridge connecting Pasig and Quezon City.
-Parklinks, a 35 ha urban estate, will partly be built in Pasig near C-5.
+Bridgetowne Destination Estates, a 31 ha integrated township development of Robinsons Land, has its Victor Monument and bridge connecting Pasig and Quezon City.
+Parklinks, a 35 ha urban estate, is partly built in Pasig near C-5.

 Government

 Local government

-Pasig is governed primarily by the city mayor, the vice mayor and the city councilors.
-The mayor acts as the chief executive of the city while the city councilors act as its legislative body.
+Pasig is governed primarily by the city mayor, the vice mayor, and the city councilors.
+The mayor acts as the chief executive of the city, while the city councilors act as its legislative body.
 The vice mayor, besides taking on mayoral responsibilities in case of a temporary vacancy, acts as the presiding officer of the city legislature.
 The two city districts have six elected councilors each.

+The incumbent mayor is Vico Sotto, while the incumbent vice mayor is Robert Jaworski Jr.

 City seal

 The woman represents the Mutya ng Pasig.
-Pasig is derived from a Hindu word meaning a body of water connecting two bodies of water.
 On the lower left portion is the Pasig Cathedral, the seat of the Roman Catholic Diocese of Pasig.
 The factory in lower right portion represents the prosperity and progress of the city.